All Time High

-"All Time High" is a song by American singer-songwriter Rita Coolidge that serves as the theme song to the James Bond film Octopussy (1983).
+"All Time High" is a 1983 song by American singer-songwriter Rita Coolidge that serves as the theme song to the James Bond film Octopussy (1983) and is included on its accompanying soundtrack album.
 Written by John Barry and Tim Rice and produced by Stephen Short and Phil Ramone, the song was released through A&M Records in 1983.

 Background

-"All Time High" marked the return of regular James Bond theme composer John Barry after his absence from the For Your Eyes Only soundtrack for tax problems.
+"All Time High" marked the return of regular James Bond theme composer John Barry after his absence from the 1981 For Your Eyes Only soundtrack for tax problems.
 He wanted to work again with Don Black, but his commitments to the musical Merlin forced Barry to seek another lyricist.
 Tim Rice quickly accepted the invitation.
 Barry's friend Phil Ramone produced the song, while recording and mixing of the track is credited to Stephen Short.
 The soundtrack for Octopussy was recorded over five days in early April 1983.

 The movie's peculiar title negated the possibility of its theme song being based on its title, although Rice would later state: "I think it would have been more interesting if we had tried to write a song called 'Octopussy'".
 Instead Barry suggested that Rice submit six potential song titles, and it was from these that "All Time High" was selected.
 Rice was provided with a copy of the script for Octopussy and also viewed the shooting of some scenes from the movie at Pinewood Studios, Rice visiting Pinewood in mid-December 1982.
-The completed lyrics for "All Time High" would include the line "We're two of a kind" which in the movie is spoken by the Octopussy (played by Maud Adams) to James Bond (Roger Moore), and the title evidently refers to the key aerial sequences featured in the movie.
+The completed lyrics for "All Time High" would include the line "We're two of a kind" which in the movie is spoken by Octopussy (played by Maud Adams) to James Bond (Roger Moore), and the title evidently refers to the key aerial sequences featured in the movie.